Virginia Slims

 Virginia Slims is an American brand of cigarettes owned by Altria.
 It is manufactured by Philip Morris USA (in the United States) and Philip Morris International (outside the United States).

 Virginia Slims are narrower (23 mm circumference) than standard cigarettes (hence, "Slims"), and are also longer than normal "king-sized" cigarettes (which are 85 mm).
 They are sold only in longer 100 and 120 mm lengths, to afford the cigarettes a more "elegant" appearance and ostensibly to reduce the amount of smoke that they produce.
-They are also sold in "Superslims", "Lights," (now called "Gold") and "Ultra Lights" (now called "Silver") varieties.
+They are also sold in "Superslims", "Gold", and "Silver" varieties.
 All varieties are available in both menthol and non-menthol flavors.
 The original packaging was designed by Walter Landor and was white with colored stripes running lengthwise along the left side.
-In 2016, the package design was updated to replace the stripes with a more floral, mottled appearance.
+In 2016, the packaging design was updated to replace the stripes with a more floral, mottled appearance.

 History

 Philip Morris introduced Virginia Slims on July 22, 1968 and marketed the brand as a female-oriented spinoff of the company's Benson & Hedges brand.
 The blends, flavorings, color scheme and overall marketing concepts closely followed the Benson & Hedges model.
 Early packs (1968-1978) read "Benson and Hedges Park Avenue New York" near the bottom.

 The first test market was San Francisco.
 Originally scheduled for six months, it was cut short after seven weeks because of the success of the introduction.
 Distribution and marketing was implemented nationwide, and by September 30, 1968, the entire U.S. was covered.
 Then, in 1976, a 120 mm full-flavor packing was test-marketed in Fresno, California.
 Designed to compete with R. J. Reynolds' More brand, the test ultimately failed and the product was withdrawn.

 Virginia Slims Lights were successfully introduced in 1978.
 Although early marketing concepts depicted soft packs, Philip Morris decided to use a box-pack design only.
 During the 1970s and early 1980s, Virginia Slims Lights' sales were so significant that competitors began introducing their own slim, female-oriented brands (such as American Tobacco Company's Misty, Brown & Williamson's Capri, Liggett's Eve, and R. J. Reynolds' Dawn).
 In 1984, Virginia Slims Ovals were test-marketed in Rochester, Birmingham and Las Vegas, but were unsuccessful and withdrawn.
 Ovals were light and had an oval-shaped cross section.

 In 1985, Virginia Slims Luxury Lights 120's were introduced - a 120 mm length packaging intended to better compete with R. J. Reynolds' More brand, as well as other 120's on the market.
 After successfully test marketing in Portland, Oregon and Nashville, the new style was rolled out nationally.
 While there was initial concern that 120's might cannibalize customers from other packings (especially Lights), this proved to be unfounded, as the 120's appeared to attract a slightly older demographic.
 The packing has since become a mainstay of the smoking glamour community.
-It is arguable as to whether Virginia Slims 120's are truly "light," as their strength compares closely with that of full-flavor cigarettes.
+It is arguable as to whether Virginia Slims Luxury Lights 120's are truly "light," as their strength compares closely with that of full-flavor cigarettes.